Kim Jong Il's Life Expectancy

 Although persons with diabetes possess more and higher levels of risk factors for mortality, this increased level of risk factors cannot fully explain the excess risk of mortality in persons with diabetes compared with persons without diabetes.
 After adjusting for age, people with NIDDM have about twice the death rate as people without diabetes.
 The reduction in life expectancy averages 5-10 years in middle-aged persons with NIDDM, and decreases with increasing age at diagnosis.
 Excess mortality varies by current age, and for diabetic persons who have survived to age 60 years, life expectancy is reduced by 3-5 years. []

-If Kim Jong Il is in fact diabetic, and if he might otherwise have expected to live to the age of 82 like his father Kim Il Sung, he might be expected to survive not to the year 2023, but to somewhere in the 2018 to 2020 time frame.
-Thus Kim Jong Il might calculate that as of 2005 he has between 13 and 18 years to confirm the succession, a process that took him 22 years.
+If Kim Jong Il was in fact diabetic, and if he might otherwise have expected to live to the age of 82 like his father Kim Il Sung, he might have been expected to survive not to the year 2023, but to somewhere in the 2018 to 2020 time frame.
+Thus Kim Jong Il might calculate that as of 2005 he had between 13 and 18 years to confirm the succession, a process that took him 22 years.

-Kim Jong Il has three sons, born between 1971 and 1985.
-If Kim Jong Il survived to the year 2023 those sons would be between the ages of 38 and 52, but if Kim Jong Il only survives to the year 2018, his sons would range in age from 33 and 49.
+Kim Jong Il had three sons, born between 1971 and 1985.
+If Kim Jong Il survived to the year 2023 those sons would be between the ages of 38 and 52, but if Kim Jong Il only survived to the year 2018, his sons would range in age from 33 and 49.
 Kim Jong Il was 53 years old at the time Kim Il Sung died.
+When Kim Jong-il died on 17 December 2011, his sons ranged in age from 26 and 42.
+North Korea proclaimed the beginning of the Kim Jong Un era on Thursday 22 December 2011, the sucession going to Kim Jong-il's youngest son, born in the 1983 to 1985 timeframe, though accounts are in conflict.